 3 tips to decrease your dietary cholesterol

-In order to decrease your blood cholesterol and your risk for heart disease, pay attention to your overall fat and carbohydrate intake instead of a specific cholesterol number.
-Here are thee tips to remember.
+In order to decrease your blood cholesterol and lower your risk for heart disease, pay attention to your overall fat and carbohydrate intake instead of a specific cholesterol number.
+Here are three tips to remember:

 1) Decrease saturated fats and eliminate trans fats from your diet.

 The American Heart Association recommends less than 5-6% of total calories per day from saturated fats.
 Foods with cholesterol that are also high in saturated fats include red meats and dairy products made from whole milk.
-Other foods Americans consume that are high in saturated fat include burgers, tacos, pizza, fried foods and rice.
+Other high saturated fat foods include burgers, tacos, pizza, and fried foods.

-Instead, replace your saturated fats with polyunsaturated fats like olive oils, fish and seafood, and nuts for the greatest benefit.
+Instead, replace your saturated fats with polyunsaturated fats like flaxseeds and flaxseed oil, walnuts, fish and seafood.

 2) Choose healthier carbohydrates.